jennineliu/ai-travel-dashboard-demo/README.md

 - accelerated intelligence-to-delivery timelines from days to operational-ready outputs.
 - established a scalable framework for future enterprise deployments.

-The client’s Global Esports Director praised the solution’s creativity and operational fit, and the project was later featured in Everbridge’s inaugural enterprise AI newsletter as a first-mover operational AI implementation use case.
+The client praised the solution’s creativity and operational fit, and the project was later featured in my company's inaugural enterprise AI newsletter as a first-mover operational AI implementation use case.

 ---